 Find answers to frequently asked questions (FAQs) about your ADA rights and businesses.
-Just click on a question below to reveal the answer associated with it.
+Just click on a question below to read the answer or scroll down to read them all.

 To be covered as a public accommodation under Title III of the ADA, a building must fall within at least one of the following 12 categories: